doqlee/doqlee.github.io/_pages/main.md

   }
 </style>

-I am a Ph.D. candidate in Economics at New York University (NYU). \
+I received my Ph.D. in Economics from New York University (NYU) in 2026. \
 In September 2026, I will join the International Monetary Fund (IMF) as an Economist.
 * Interests: Macroeconomics, Asset Pricing
 * Email: [dql204@nyu.edu](mailto:dql204@nyu.edu)